EuroTeQ Collider winter semester 22/23

 What was the Waste Challenge?

-Insentify presents a solution for an alternative smart waste management.
-In partnership with Infineon Technologies, the project proposes the use of semiconductor sensors to optimize waste collection routes in cities.
-The solution is composed of four main elements: a sensor module, a web platform, route optimization, and a citizen app.
-This project targets the current inefficient waste collection in cities, that typically collects waste bins in predetermined timetables regardless of the fill level of the containers, resulting in long travelling distances and stopping times by the trucks, high fuel consumption, high operational costs, and CO2 emissions.
+Insentify presents a solution for alternative and innovative waste management.
+In partnership with Infineon Technologies, the project proposes utilizing semiconductor sensors to optimize waste collection routes in cities.
+The solution comprises four main elements: a sensor module, a web platform, route optimization, and a citizen app.
+This project targets the current inefficient waste collection in cities, where waste bins are typically collected in predetermined timetables regardless of the fill level of the containers, resulting in long travel distances and stopping times for the trucks, high fuel consumption, high operational costs, and CO2 emissions.

-The sensor module consists of infrared, humidity, multi-gases, and temperature sensor, which measure the fill level of the waste bins and other different quality parameters important for the waste collection.
-The web platform provides real-time bin status and smart waste analytics report, with percentage of different types of waste, the amount of garbage collected on different days, as well as the expected future trends for waste generation and collection.
-These data enables then the route planning and optimization, the system recognizes bins with 80% filling level and turn red in the map.
-The route planning system will only take those spots into consideration and generate a new optimized route passing all the full bins.
-Finally, the citizen app which works as a communication tool between waste management companies and citizens, for information regarding schedule changes, location of nearby public bins, and sortation instructions.
+The sensor module consists of an infrared, humidity, multi-gas, and temperature sensor, which measure the fill level of the waste bins and other key quality parameters important for waste collection.
+The web platform provides real-time bin status and wise waste analytics reports, including the percentage of different types of waste, the amount of garbage collected on other days, as well as the expected future trends for waste generation and collection.
+These data enable route planning and optimization; the system recognizes bins with an 80% filling level and displays them in red on the map.
+The route planning system will only consider those spots and generate a new, optimized route that passes all the full bins.
+Finally, the citizen app serves as a communication tool between waste management companies and citizens, providing information on schedule changes, the location of nearby public bins, and sorting instructions.

 This solution aims to be innovative, robust, easily implementable, scalable, and systemic, with sustainable use of raw materials, energy, and resources.
-The sensor module can be adapted to any current container system offered by the cities, and different types of sensors can be provided to attend different needs, therefore, low capital cost and materials are required for the implementation of the project.
-The implementation of this solution supports the development of smart cities, with a sustainable waste collection and transportation management, decreasing the use of non-renewable resources, fuel consumption, general costs, and GHG emissions.
+The sensor module can be adapted to any current container system offered by the cities, and different types of sensors can be provided to meet various needs.
+Therefore, the project requires low capital costs and materials for implementation.
+The implementation of this solution supports the development of smart cities, with sustainable waste collection and transportation management, decreasing the use of non-renewable resources, fuel consumption, general costs, and GHG emissions.

-The project is a multidisciplinary concept which requires stakeholder support from different levels, such as programming, semiconductor sensors, server or cloud storage, machine learning and assembling of the product.
-The next step of the project is to cooperate with private waste collection companies and start a pilot project in smaller cities.
-Once the pilot project achieves success, Insentify will promote the smart waste collection system to other cities and countries.
+The project is a multidisciplinary concept that requires stakeholder support from various levels, including programming, semiconductor sensors, server or cloud storage, machine learning, and product assembly.
+The next step in the project is to collaborate with private waste collection companies and initiate a pilot project in smaller cities.
+Once the pilot project achieves success, Insentify will promote the innovative waste collection system to other cities and countries.

 Challenge Collaborator and Mentors